MatiasDiBernardo/Acoustic-Scripts/README.md

 # Acoustic-Scripts
-Collection of diferent scripts related to acostics.
+Collection of different scripts related to acoustics.